AxelUser/blog/content/002-callermembername-attribute-for-logging/index.md

 keywords:
 - "C#"
 - "CallerMemberName"
-title: "Use CallerMemberName for logging"
+title: "Using CallerMemberName for Improved Logging in C#"
-preview: "Get caller information via attributes"
+preview: 'Learn how to use "magic" attributes in C#, such as CallerFilePath, CallerLineNumber, and CallerMemberName, to retrieve caller information and improve logging functionality.'
 draft: false
 legacy: true
 ---